varletjs/varlet/packages/varlet-ui/docs/quickstart.en-US.md

 createApp(App).use(Varlet).mount('#app')
 ```

+### Support Desktop

+`Varlet` is a mobile-first component library.
+To support desktop, you need to install an adapter.
+See [browser adaptation](#/en-US/browserAdaptation) for details.

 ### Choose a design system

 Starting from version 3.x, Varlet supports both Material Design 2 and Material Design 3 design systems.